Logiqx/gps-guides/devices/coros/vertix-2/README.md

 GPS-Speedsurfing.com (GP3S) and COROS worked together to develop a tailor made workout mode.
 This includes additional data for session verification and automatic uploading to GP3S.
 Further details can be found on the GP3S [website](https://www.gps-speedsurfing.com/default.aspx?mnu=item&item=coros).

-The VERTIX 2 is basically an upgraded [VERTIX](../vertix/README.md) with improved battery life and a different GPS chip; replacing the Sony with one from Airoha.
+The VERTIX 2 is essentially an upgraded [VERTIX](../vertix/README.md) with improved battery life and a different GPS chip; replacing the Sony with the AG3335M from Airoha.
+I have been informed that the VERTIX 2 is comparable to u-blox 8 based devices such as the Gyro1, [Motions](../../motion/README.md) and [ESP-GPS](../../esp-gps/README.md).